Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Even Sue feels bad for Hartnell, and she can’t wait to see the back of him.

-The next game sent to vex Steven and Dodo involves a series of deadly chairs, sentient playing cards, and some massive dolls.
+The next game sent to vex Steven and Dodo involves a series of deadly chairs, sentient playing cards, and massive dolls.

 Sue: This is getting very repetitive; there’s nothing to talk about.
 Nothing at all.

 Me: Wanna bet?
-Listen very carefully to this next bit.
+Listen very carefully…

 Me: Let me play that bit again with the volume turned up.
-Now, really concentrate on what the King is saying…
+Now, really concentrate on what the King is saying… here.

 Sue: NO WAY!